Juff-KD/Dia-Nvim/README.md

 # Dia-Nvim
 This is my Neovim configuration.
 It is based on [LazyVim](https://github.com/LazyVim/LazyVim).
-And Thanks to ADICS, KickStart and Others Plugin & Config Contributors, You can what I designed like I prefer the most, here.😄😁
+And Thanks to ADICS, KickStart and Others Plugin & Config Contributors. because of them, I designed like I prefer the most, here.😄😁

 ## Notice!!
 - I am just a newbie and I am not responsible for any problems.